mhroth/jasiohost/README.md

 # Contact
 My name is Martin Roth.
 I am the author of JAsioHost.
 Please feel free to contact me with any questions or comments at [mhroth+jasiohost@gmail.com](mailto:mhroth+jasiohost@gmail.com).

+# Acknowledgements
+Many thanks to the following people for making JAsioHost possible:
+* [Steinberg](http://www.steinberg.net/en/home.html) for releasing ASIO and making good documentation!
+Of course the ASIO API belongs to them, and if you want to be able to compile the native source then you will need to [get the ASIO component](http://www.steinberg.net/en/company/3rd_party_developer.html) from them.
+* This project depends on [IASIOThisCallResolver](http://www.audiomulch.com/~rossb/code/calliasio/).
+Without it, this project would not be possible.
+All hail IASIOThisCallResolver.
+P.S.
+The reason for this is that I use Cygwin, gcc, MinGW in order to build the native component, not Visual Studio.
+* Steve Taylor of [http://toot.org.uk](http://toot.org.uk) for his help in testing out various ASIO drivers and assisting in the debugging process.
+* Carl Janson of [HD Sound Lab](hdsoundlab.com) for his effort in compiling a 64-bit version of the native library.